 - The USAR team being reclassified must be given the opportunity to plan and establish the BoO layout. - A generally accepted area for a USAR heavy team BoO is approximately 50m X 40m, however, during the EU MODEX, the available space offered may be less than this.
-This will test the team's

-- ability to re plan their layout, adopt a shared facility approach with other teams and work with what is provided by the LEMA. - Proximity to worksites (should try to achieve no more than 30 minutes travel time from BoO to worksites) - o An entry point to the BoO adjacent to main access or travel route - o Provision of facilities to manage waste facilities (grey & black)15 - Provision of water supplies (although the reclassifying will still need to demonstrate selfsufficiency in this area) - Adequate safety and security arrangements settings and technical complexity commensurate with the level of reclassification being sought.
-They must allow for:
+This will test the team's ability to re plan their layout, adopt a shared facility approach with other teams and work with what is provided by the LEMA. - Proximity to worksites (should try to achieve no more than 30 minutes travel time from BoO to worksites) - o An entry point to the BoO adjacent to main access or travel route - Provision of facilities to manage waste facilities (grey & black)17